 (a) where the matter relates to wagering conducted by a bookmaker or an on-course totalisator — by the steward in charge of the race meeting or racecourse at which the bookmaker or on-course totalisator is operating; or

+(ba) where the matter relates to wagering conducted by a bookmaker offering odds determined by an Australian totalisator — by the steward in charge of the race meeting or racecourse at which the bookmaker is operating; or

 (b) where the matter relates to off-course wagering conducted with or through RWWA — by RWWA.

 (2) A determination under subrule (1) is final and binding and, unless a written law otherwise provides, not subject to further review.

+[Rule 5 amended in Gazette 29 Nov 2013 p.
+5469.]

 6. Copy of these rules to be available

 An up-to-date copy of these rules is to be available for perusal on demand at RWWA’s head office during normal office hours and at every racecourse at which wagering is being conducted.